jpwright/arris-cmd/README.md

 `arris.py devices` -- list devices currently connected.
 Note: This doesn't expose their local IPs just yet.
 `arris.py ports` -- show current port forwarding settings.
 `arris.py ports-update` -- update port forwarding settings to forward ports 22, 80, and 690 to the computer's local IP.
 These are the ports I happen to use, you'll need to modify the script a bit for your own purposes, eventually I will update this to use a settings file as well.

+*Important* -- When updating ports, the script will use the local IP of the computer running the script by checking eth0, eth1, and eth2 -- and using the IP of the first interface that works.
+If your network interfaces are called something different, or you don't want that behavior, you'll need to modify the script to suit your preferences.